 Once happy with the complete page I will export as a png to iCloud, then move to my laptop to master.
 I import the page into a Photoshop document template (page set to 1920 by 3600 again).
 The document has three guide lines that split the page into the four panels.
 You can choose to output these as 'slices' in the 'Save for Web: Legacy' export window.
 I use Photoshop to add Seaman Able's speech bubbles, and Zulu's thought bubbles (his thought pics have been created separately in Procreate) and have a selection of bubble sizes, text (Classic Comic typeface) and arrows already set up in the Photoshop template so I don't have to create them every time.
 Once this is all done (lots of fiddling here before I'm happy) I can export the 'slices' to give me the four separate panels of that page.

 I've worked out that this whole process takes about 6-8 hours per page of four panels.
-Being that I need to produce roughly 2 pages a week, that's a good chunk of evenings and weekends to keep up with my 'one panel a day' schedule.
+Being that I needed to produce roughly 2 pages a week, that's a good chunk of evenings and weekends to keep up with my 'one panel a day' schedule.

 When it came to creating my book, I used an online publishing platform called Blurb (www.blurb.co.uk).
 They have downloadable software called Bookright or templates for InDesign to enable you to build your book (ebooks too).
 They also provide an online selling platform, although customers will effectively pay for the cost of printing a single book to order, and their delivery charges are high.
 I opted for Etsy to sell my books online.